vclee/phase-0-tracks/web_dev/http_requests.md

 on the data.
 POST is used to send data to the server, such as file uploads.

 3. Optional bonus question: What is a cookie (the technical kind, not the delicious kind)?
 How does it relate to HTTP requests?

+Cookies are bits of information that the server sends to the user browser, that is then relayed back to see if it's from the same server.
+Cookies are used for session management of things that the server should remember (logins), personalization of settings and themes, and tracking and analyzing user behavior.